Staff & Librarian positions

 Please see Cornell University Human Resources for information about academic and non-academic employment opportunities at Mann Library.

 Three divisions in Mann Library offer a wide range of enriching work opportunities for student employees.
 If you are intrigued about what the future holds for information technology, enjoy challenge, and like the idea of working with a friendly staff and a world-class collection of research materials, please read further.
 We may have the job you're looking for!
-Select an option from the menu on the right to discover more about each area of employment.

 Public Services Division